dalenguyen/firebase-wordpress-docs/docs/hooks/pro-filters.rst

 Get data from Firebase (v2.3.0)
 ----------------------------------

-This filter hook will help to get data from Firebase (Realtime or Firestore).
+This filter hook will help to get document data from Firebase (Realtime or Firestore).

 .. code-block:: php